softchoice-corp/sc-bootcamp-devops-gc/docs/lab_3.md

 > It is important to note that any account which has the `Editor` role, such as the Cloud Build service account for the labs, will automatically have permissions to administer App Engine.
 To follow the standard rule of least privilege, a more appropriate role would be the `App Engine Admin` role, which provides permission to App Engine.

----

 ## Configure GitHub App Trigger

-We will now configure a Cloud Build trigger that will run the terraform commands to deploy the networking and compute resources in this project.
-This is following a similar process as Lab 2, with the exception of the terraform `destroy.txt` file being ignored.
+We will now configure a Cloud Build trigger that will run the build, test, and deployments steps to get your code running on App Engine.

 1. Open the **Triggers** page in the [Google Cloud Console](https://console.cloud.google.com/) and click **Create Trigger**